acp29/iboot/README.md

 ### Functions

-* `boot` returns resamples data or indices created by balanced bootstrap or bootknife resampling
-* `bootknife` performs balanced bootknife resampling and calculates bootstrap bias, standard error and bias-corrected and accelerated (or calibrated) confidence intervals.
-This functional supports iterated and stratified resampling.
-* `bootanovan` calculates *p*-values for N-way ANOVA by bootstrapping the distribution of F-statistics under the null hypothesis.
-This function depends on the `anovan` function from the Statistics package in Octave, or the Statistics and Machine Learning toolbox in Matlab.
-* `bootnhst` calculates *p*-values by bootstrap null-hypothesis significance testing (two-tailed).
-This function can be used to compare 2 or more (independent) samples.
-This function resamples under the null hypothesis.
-* `bootmode` uses bootstrap to evaluate the likely number of real modes in a distribution
-* (legacy) `plotboot` plots an overlay of a histogram, kernel density estimate and interval limits from bootstrap statistics
-* (legacy) `bootstrp` performs (balanced) bootstrap resampling
-* (legacy) `ibootci` calculates confidence intervals (calibrated) by iterated bootstrap resampling
+* `ibootci` calculates confidence intervals (calibrated) by iterated bootstrap resampling.
-* (legacy) `ibootp` calculates a two-tailed *p*-value for hypothesized value of the statistic using bootstrap
+* `ibootp` calculates a two-tailed *p*-value for hypothesized value of the statistic using bootstrap.
-* (legacy) `iboottest` is a convenience function that uses `ibootci` and `ibootp` to compute confidence intervals and *p*-values for the difference between two paired samples or between one sample and a population value (two-tailed).
+* `iboottest` is a convenience function that uses `ibootci` and `ibootp` to compute confidence intervals and *p*-values for the difference between two paired samples or between one sample and a population value (two-tailed).
 This function resamples under the alternative hypothesis.
-* (legacy) `iboottest2` is a convenience function that uses `ibootci` and `ibootp` to compute confidence intervals and *p*-values for the difference between two independent (i.e. unpaired) samples.
+* `iboottest2` is a convenience function that uses `ibootci` and `ibootp` to compute confidence intervals and *p*-values for the difference between two independent (i.e. unpaired) samples.
 This function resamples under the alternative hypothesis.
+* `plotboot` plots an overlay of a histogram, kernel density estimate and interval limits from bootstrap statistics.

 At the Octave command prompt, type `help function-name` for more information about the function and it's usage.